kinde-oss/kinde-nodejs-sdk/docs/OrganizationsApi.md

 kindeBearerAuth.accessToken = "YOUR ACCESS TOKEN"

 let apiInstance = new KindeManagementApi.OrganizationsApi();
-let opts = {
+let orgCode = "orgCode_example"; // String | The identifier for the organization.
-  'sort': "sort_example", // String | Field and order to sort the result by.
+let featureFlagKey = "featureFlagKey_example"; // String | The identifier for the feature flag.
-  'pageSize': 56, // Number | Number of results per page.
-Defaults to 10 if parameter not sent.
-  'nextToken': "nextToken_example" // String | A string to get the next page of results if there are more results.
-};
-apiInstance.getOrgainzations(opts, (error, data, response) => {
+apiInstance.deleteOrganizationFeatureFlagOverride(orgCode, featureFlagKey, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {